EddieAbbondanzio/eddieabbondanz.io/content/post/honda/how-to-build-a-b20-vtec-part-2/index.md

   - 188mm part #: 90005-PR4-A01

 Other companies like [Skunk2](https://skunk2.com/engine/pro-head-studs-bvtec-kseries-661-05-0001.html) sell a universal head stud kit that works with any VTEC B-series engine so if I had to guess they probably make them to GSR spec and the extra length is fine on a B16.
 I wouldn't dare run a B16 head stud kit with a GSR head though.

-## VTEC Kit

-Non-vtec blocks are missing the oil passage that supplies the VTEC head with oil.
-This is an easy to solve problem though as there's multiple companies out there that sell conversion kits.
-I went with the [Golden Eagle kit](https://goldeneaglemfg.com/products/golden-eagle-vtec-full-conversion-kit) since I already bought rods from them.

 ## Timing Belt / Water Pump